We look back again towards Church Wharf and note how the Parish Church was built high on a spur of land above the river valley.

 Immediately upstream of Hacken Lane Bridge is Darcy Lever Cricket Club.

-Immediately beyond the Toys R Us and Staples retail park, behind Burnden's ASAD the river goes underground again for a little way as it goes from the west to the east side of St Peter's Way.
+Immediately beyond the Toys R Us and Staples retail park, behind Burnden's ASDA the river goes underground again for a little way as it goes from the west to the east side of St Peter's Way.
 The river is flowing towards us with the culvert beneath our feet.

 And here it emerges, flowing right to left, immediately downstream of the Burnden viaduct.
 Disgusting sight.
 What is it about people, rubbish and steep slopes down to rivers?